-- Any missed payments on your report
+Any missed payments on your report

 All of the things above are factored in to calculate your FICO score.

-One of the great things about the Discover Credit Scorecard (aside from it being free for everyone) is that there isn’t the pressure to sign up for paid products and subscriptions that we found when we tested other sites that claim to provide free FICO scores.
-For this reason, we recommend it.
+One of the great things about the Discover Credit Scorecard (aside from it being free) is that there is no pressure to sign up for paid products and subscriptions like we found when we tested other sites that claim to provide free FICO scores.

 Another way to get your FICO score for free is through your credit card company.

 - American Express